secretstartups/handbook/business-technology/team-member-enablement/onboarding-access-requests/endpoint-management/edr/index.html.md

 ### Who owns and manages the EDR solution at GitLab?

-Jointly, the Security Department and Business Operations will be responsible for different components.
-[SIRT](https://about.gitlab.com/handbook/security/security-operations/sirt/sec-incident-response.html) will manage the console for incidents, [Business Operations](https://about.gitlab.com/handbook/business-ops/) will handle the deployment of agents (via Jamf), and [Compliance](https://about.gitlab.com/handbook/security/security-assurance/security-compliance/) will handle auditing components.
+Jointly, the Security Department and IT will be responsible for different components.
+[SIRT](https://about.gitlab.com/handbook/security/security-operations/sirt/sec-incident-response.html) will manage the console for incidents, [IT Security](https://about.gitlab.com/handbook/business-technology/#security-and-compliance) will handle the configuration and deployment of agents (via Jamf), and [Compliance](https://about.gitlab.com/handbook/security/security-assurance/security-compliance/) will handle auditing components.
 With two departments responsible for usage, we deem it to be joint ownership.

 ### What safeguards are in place to ensure that owners of this process can prevent abuse?